NickyThreeNames/blog_settings/content/articles/partisanmodel.md

 The best model was Logistic regression with L2 regularization and C=1 which got an average AUC of .78 on the training data.

-I will then run this final model on the test set and plot the ROC curve.
+I then ran this final model on the test set and plot the ROC curve.

 	::python
 	y_trained = gs2.predict_proba(X_test)[:, 1]